Achalyeotkar/Super-Store-Sales-Analysis-Dashboard/README.md

 ## 📁 Dataset

-The dataset used is the **Sample Superstore dataset**, commonly used for data analysis practice.
+The dataset used is the **Sample Super store dataset**, commonly used for data analysis practice.
 It contains details of orders, products, customers, shipping, and more.

 ---